Friizy56/Story-Generator/readme.md

 # Story-Generator
-This is a story generator without the usage of AI.
+This is a story generator using the Gemini API
-Tools used are HTML5, CSS and Javascript
+Tools used are HTML5, CSS, Javascript and Node.js

 -Author Angan